-However, a covenant to provide a service imposes a wider and potentially more onerous obligation than a covenant to repair, and may entitle a landlord to recover costs of work going beyond repair.
-In such cases it is the cost of providing the service that will form the service charge, and the distinction between repair and improvement is unlikely to be relevant.
+However, a covenant to provide a service imposes a wider and potentially more onerous obligation than a covenant to repair, and may entitle a landlord to recover costs of work that goes beyond repair.
+In such cases, it is the cost of providing the service that will form the recoverable service charge, and the distinction between repair and improvement is unlikely to be relevant.
 See News Analysis: Covenant to provide services goes beyond covenant to repair (Southwark London Borough v Baharier).

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 To view our latest legal guidance content,sign-in to Lexis®PSL or register for a free trial.